elastic/logstash-docs-md/docs/vpr/v1-0-1-plugins-inputs-azure_event_hubs.md

 ### Blob Storage and connection string [_blob_storage_and_connection_string_25]

-[Azure Blob Storage account](https://azure.microsoft.com/en-us/services/storage/blobs) is an essential part of Azure-to-{{ls}} configuration.
-A Blob Storage account is a central location that enables multiple instances of {{ls}} to work together to process events.
+[Azure Blob Storage account](https://azure.microsoft.com/en-us/services/storage/blobs) is an essential part of Azure-to-Logstash configuration.
+A Blob Storage account is a central location that enables multiple instances of Logstash to work together to process events.
 It records the offset (location) of processed events.
-On restart, {{ls}} resumes processing exactly where it left off.
+On restart, Logstash resumes processing exactly where it left off.

 Configuration notes:

 * A Blob Storage account is highly recommended for use with this plugin, and is likely required for production servers.
 * The `storage_connection` option passes the blob storage connection string.
-* Configure all {{ls}} instances to use the same `storage_connection` to get the benefits of shared processing.
+* Configure all Logstash instances to use the same `storage_connection` to get the benefits of shared processing.

 Sample Blob Storage connection string: